 You know the type; a Bintang T-shirt, baggy trousers and well-worn sandals that, whether you like it or not, will try and captivate you with their tales whose narrative will always be proceeded by the catch cry, "when I was in…" Or that awful descriptive adjective to conclude the trite story, "amazing."

-It often makes me wonder; if travel is supposed to make you infinitely more interesting, why are most modern-day travellers so terribly dull.
-These latter-day Marco Polo's feel compelled to write rambling blogs and post endless photos on Facebook as if every soul who is unfortunate to be their friend must be regaled with their newfound wisdom
+It often makes me wonder: if travel is supposed to make you infinitely more interesting, why are most modern-day travellers so terribly dull?
+These latter-day Marco Polos feel compelled to write rambling blogs and post endless photos on Facebook as if every soul who is unfortunate to be their friend must be regaled with their newfound wisdom

-When one thinks about it, just 50 years ago, the idea of 'taking off 'to discover the world was a concept alien to most until along came the baby boomers.
-First, those devotees of free love and, even better drugs, were pioneers of the extended 'foreign holiday.
+When one thinks about it, just 50 years ago, the idea of 'taking off 'to discover the world was a concept alien to most, until along came the baby boomers.
+First, those devotees of free love and, even better, drugs, were pioneers of the extended 'foreign holiday.
 Next, their children in the 90's chose even more exotic destinations when the ubiquitous 'gap year' was somehow invented as a white, middle-class rite of passage.

-Since then, I sadly begin to wonder whether travel in this day and age is somehow losing its ability to make us wonder.
+Since then, I sadly began to wonder whether travel in this day and age is somehow losing its ability to make us wonder.
 The Internet, the addictive drug of choice for today's society, has been the leading cause of this phenomenon.

-They research endlessly, seeking the most economical flights, restaurants and hotels in advance, guided by their peers who have scribbled dubious reviews on Trip Advisor.
+They research endlessly, seeking the most economical flights, restaurants and hotels in advance, guided by their peers who have scribbled dubious reviews on TripAdvisor.

-I swear she is single-handedly shrinking our capacity for independent discovery and all at once demystifying the allure of foreign places Has travel today become simply an exercise in narcissism?
+I swear she is single-handedly shrinking our capacity for independent discovery and, all at once, demystifying the allure of foreign places.
+Has travel today become simply an exercise in narcissism?
 Is it just another way of desperately seeking some semblance of uniqueness out of an otherwise soul-crushingly mediocre existence?

-I want those who have a genuine desire to explore and discover regaling me with tales of faraway places around my dinner table, not some flake who ate, prayed and loved while on a wellness retreat at a high priced spa in Bali.
+I want those who have a genuine desire to explore and discover, regaling me with tales of faraway places around my dinner table, not some flake who ate, prayed and loved while on a wellness retreat at a high-priced spa in Bali.

 Reading back over this article so far, I detect a certain arrogance in its tone, and I apologise for that.
-You see, I'm a travel writer, which is a cunning word code for a work-shy character with way too much-misguided respect for the value of my own travel experiences.
+You see, I'm a travel writer, which is a cunning word code for a work-shy character with way too much misguided respect for the value of my own travel experiences.

 So when it comes to narcissism, perhaps I am as guilty as the rest.